react-native-community/discussions-and-proposals/proposals/0000-view-transition.md

 A `viewTransitionClass` assigned to `<ViewTransition>` holds the animation spec its immediate children apply.
 During the mutation phase, the "apply view transition name" config function receives the child ShadowNode and the `viewTransitionClass`.
 Because `completeSurface` may have already kicked off, the child could otherwise mount without the class applied.
 Options:

 - **Option 1 (recommended) — Run a second Fabric commit that blocks mount** (`mountSynchronously=false`) to apply the `viewTransitionClass` props when the config function is called.
 Type-safe; the props apply before mount so the animation can pick them up; specs are synced with Fabric (needed for general CSS animation/keyframes support later).
 - **Option 2 — Register the `viewTransitionClass` as a dynamic object** and apply it when animating.
-Guarantees the class arrives before first mount, but is not type-safe and doesn't reuse Fabric's props infra.
+Guarantees the class arrives before first mount, but is not type-safe and doesn't reuse Fabric's css infra.
-- **Option 3 — Use `UIManager.synchronouslyUpdateViewOnUIThread`.** No-op here, because the initial React update hasn't been mounted yet.
+- **Option 3 — Use `UIManager.synchronouslyUpdateViewOnUIThread`.** No-op here, because at start of transition React update hasn't been mounted yet.

 ### Transition with video

 For shared transitions involving video, users may want playback to continue throughout the transition (feasible on mobile).
-A common approach in nowadays mobile frameworks is to reuse the same underlying player between the old and new video views.
+A common strategy in nowadays mobile frameworks is to reuse the same underlying player between the old and new video views.

 ### Reference: React DOM renderer behavior